signalwire/digital_employees/server/Python_Examples/dental_office/README.md

 ## Populate Variables in env

-The setup script will output a .env file that your will populate with credentials and API Key's
+The setup script will output a .env file that you will populate with credentials and API keys.

 ```